For university websites, there’s a time to be creative and occasions when we should just stay clear.

 Few universities are emboldened to speak to one audience, but when they are it’s a beautiful thing.
 Sunderland won the accolade for best website at the HEIST awards last year and it’s easy to see why.
 The site is wonderfully clean, contemporary and conversion-centred.
 It’s so easy to overload users with choice.
 How simple Sunderland makes life for its target audience.

-Student X had a great time, made good friends, etc. Once you’ve seen one of these, you’ve seen them all.
+Student X had a great time, made good friends, etc. Great.
+But once you’ve seen one of these, you’ve seen them all.
 The downside with samey content is: all it can do is affirm a choice.
 It won’t influence or change minds.
 Think T.S.
 Eliot’s ‘The Naming of Cats’.
 What’s the one thing that will really, REALLY make your university stand out from the crowd?
 Like this.

 Like it or not, these will always be packed with stuff.
-Guidance from HEFCE (now the Office for Students) is prompting for ever more info rather than less.
-To this, we need to add conversion – how we get people to apply or visit.
+Guidance from HEFCE (now the Office for Students) demands more info, not less.
+On top of this, we need to get people to apply or visit.
 Here, simplicity is not an option; we must design around complexity.
-At Greenwich, we’ve used slices with anchor tags, which breaks it down neatly.
+At Greenwich, we’ve number-crunched some of the stats into pie-charts, which look very neat.

 When to avoid being creative